nsinh008/Cordova-Mobile-client-project/README.md

 # Online-Bookstore
-An E-commerce project for online bookstore

-Used Tomcat apache server, REST webservices using JERSEY Client, and Hibernate.
+A mobile client for online bookstore e-com website using cross platform framework cordova (implemented for android)